TAXIIProject/taxiiproject.github.io/taxii2/index.md

 * [Open Questions](https://github.com/TAXIIProject/TAXII-Specifications/wiki/TAXII-2.0-Open-Questions)
 * [Candidate Protocol Bindings] (/docs/taxii-protocols-comparison.xlsx)

+## Decisions
+This is a list of discussion topics that appear to have rough consensus in the TAXII SC and can be considered decisions.

+* Vision Statement (See above)
+* HTTP as an MTI protocol
+* [REST API] (/taxii2/rest-api/)
+ * Includes "Groups of Channels" as an API Base
+ * Includes DNS SRV record definition
+* [Authentication] (/taxii2/rest-api/)

 ## Current Proposals
 The TAXII Subcommittee (SC) is currently in the process of requesting and evaluating proposals for TAXII 2.
 The current list of proposals under evaluation is here: